 The Valuer-General’s view of land use assists various rating authorities in administering their rating and taxing statutes where land use plays a part in determining this, such as:

-Land Use Code Objections
+Objection to Land Use

 Our Land Use Code Fact Sheet is available here, or view the Land Use Code Booklet here.